Southeast Science Surveys and Research

 Description: Propagating and raising coral fragments in a nursery for transplantation to the reef has become an increasingly popular tool to promote reef restoration.
 We evaluate various methodologies in coral outplanting to determine best practices promoting coral growth and survivorship.
 Beginning in 2013, our team has examined the effect of habitat, fragment size and fragment genotype on outplant success for elkhorn coral.
 In 2016, a follow-up study was implemented to evaluate the effect of genotypic diversity and spatial design on coral outplant success and ecosystem function (i.e. fish habitat).
 As coral restoration science is still in its infancy, it is crucial to understand factors that may influence outplant success, particularly for elkhorn coral, a foundational reef building species with complex morphology providing critical habitat for reef organisms.

 Coral Disease Resistance Monitoring

 Description: This project aims to identify disease resistant genotypes using standardized field protocol based on replicated direct-graft challenge assays along with a strategic long-term monitoring design of outplanted acroporid coral fragments.
 Additionally, in collaboration with NOAA-AOML’s Omics Project, our team collected coral tissue samples, environmental data (ocean currents and fine scale temperature readings) and observations of various coral health indicators to evaluate the relationship between a coral’s microbiome and the coral’s susceptibility to disease.
-As disease mortality is a primary driver of coral population declines, understanding genetic resistance to disease can aid in the development of effective diagnostic tests and disease treatments, and can inform coral restoration practitioners and managers in developmental strategies for population enhancement efforts.
+Disease mortality is a primary driver of coral population declines.
+Understanding genetic resistance to disease can aid in the development of effective diagnostic tests and disease treatments, and can inform coral restoration practitioners and managers in developmental strategies for population enhancement efforts.